damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

 You can also follow the same process for assigning a role to a GitLab Inc. employee who is already in the TriNet system.

+#### Entering an Extended Leave in TriNet

+1. Once the Extended Leave Request form has been submitted and approved by People Ops, it will then be entered into TriNet.
+1. Go to Passport under Find > Find Person by Name > Pull the employee up > Extended Leave Request.
+1. Enter all applicable information.
+1. Once the leave is in TriNet it takes the LOA department about 5 business days to process the request.
+They will send out information to the employee directly on what their leave means to them and how to file for any short term and/or state disability that may apply.
+  * Short Term Disability is processed through Aetna.
+The employee would call Aetna to file a claim.
+Phone number and plan number can be found in the People Ops 1Password vault to be shared with the employee.

 #### Making changes in TriNet
 {: #changes-trinet}